Obarun/66/doc/66-tree.md

 66 tree init [ -h ] tree
 ```

-The behavior of this subcommand will depends of the state of the [scandir](66-scandir.html).
-If the scandir is not running, this command will initiate earlier services of *tree*, in other case its initiate all *enabled* services within *tree*.
+The behavior of this subcommand depends on the state of the [scandir](66-scandir.html).
+If the scandir is not running, this command will initiate earlier services of *tree*; otherwise it initiates all *enabled* services within *tree*.

 Users, even system administrator, should not need to directly invoke this command.
 This subcommand is primarily used internally by `66 boot` command to initiate earlier services of *tree*.
-Initiation of services is made automatically at each invocation of `66 start` or `66 tree start` command is services was not initiate previously.
+Initiation of services is made automatically at each invocation of `66 start` or `66 tree start` command if services were not initiated previously.

 #### Options